oskarnp/odin_regression_tests/README.md

 # odin_regression_tests

-Just some regression tests for bugs I have found in the Odin compiler.
+Regression tests for bugs found in the Odin compiler.

 ## Status